destinie-diggs/PPG-NIBE/README.md

 With such a large dataset, researchers must first filter and select the relevant features from VitalDB for NIBE model development.
 By reducing dataset size and organizing relevant features for PPG-based NIBE, this work lowers the barrier to entry for researchers in the field.

 ## Getting Started
-For detailed description of selected data and pipeline see [[wiki]].
+For detailed description of selected data and pipeline see [Wiki](https://github.com/destinie-diggs/PPG-NIBE/wiki).

 ### Dependencies